NiravReddi/Polynomial_Implementation/README.md

-from the authors Kirill Eremenko and Hadelin De Ponteves the file "PolynomialRegression.py" has been developed by Nirav Reddi based on the above compatible versions where as the remaining file "polynomial_regression.py" was supplied by the authors but isn't compatible with out some tweaks it has been tweaked with "Auto-matic Backward elimination process"
+from the authors Kirill Eremenko and Hadelin De Ponteves the file "PolynomialRegression.py" has been developed by Nirav Reddi based on the above compatible versions where as the remaining file "polynomial_regression.py" was supplied by the authors but isn't compatible with out some tweaks
 ------------------------------------------------------------data_set-------------------------------------------------------------------
 the file "Positional_Salaries.csv" named the file for supplied data set from the above provided web source.